 Today, the public disclosure of evidence through transparency and investigative media reports in the criminal system has made it easier for the public and the media to investigate the investigation process.
 Public and media access to information about police investigative techniques and forensic tools has created an audience that is more aware and sophisticated about police work.
 The ability of both social and traditional media to allow public debate has created a community awareness where a high standard of inquiry into serious crimes is now expected.

-One only needs to look at historical and modern judicial reviews and public inquiries to appreciate that police investigator and police organizations are expected to maintain and show a high level of competence.
+One only needs to look at historical and modern judicial reviews and public inquiries to appreciate that police investigators and police organizations are expected to maintain and show a high level of competence.
 In a judicial review, it is too late if an investigator finds out that he or she has followed a false doctrine or has failed to analyze critical information or piece of evidence.
 These situations can be career changes or career breaks.
 A good investigator needs to know of his or her thinking, and that thinking requires deliberate action.

 Toward a modern area investigation